JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-26-xlm_roberta_large_token_classifier_hrl_xx.md

 ## Description

-This model was imported from `Hugging Face` and it's been fine-tuned for 10 high resourced languages (Arabic, German, English, Spanish, French, Italian, Latvian, Dutch, Portuguese and Chinese), leveraging `XLM-RoBERTa` embeddings and `XlmRobertaForTokenClassification` for NER purposes.
+This model has been fine-tuned for 10 high resourced languages (Arabic, German, English, Spanish, French, Italian, Latvian, Dutch, Portuguese and Chinese), leveraging `XLM-RoBERTa` embeddings and `XlmRobertaForTokenClassification` for NER purposes.

 ## Predicted Entities